StefanGruell/Data_Stewardship_Exercise/README.md

 The data sets were already added to the project
 ## Running the code

 To run the code you need to have access to a machine running python 3.X.
 It was tested under version 3.10.0.
-After that you only need to run main.py and it will print all plots for the different countries plus write the correlation of asparagus to the gdp to a csv file.
+After that you only need to run main.py and it will print all plots for the different countries plus write the correlation of asparagus to the GDP to a csv file.

 ## Digital Object Identifier (DOI).